UFWebApps/Bootcamp4_2019/Readme.md

 You can think of a component as a small feature that makes up a piece of the user interface (e.g., buttons, newsfeeds, blogs, comments).
 Each of these components exist within the same space, yet interact independently from one another.
 Components have their own structure, their own methods and their own APIs.
 Components are also reusable and can be “pasted” into interfaces at will.
 The independent nature of components allows for developers to create a UI with many different moving parts.

-Facebook developers based component based architecture off of the concept of [**AJAX**](https://www.w3schools.com/xml/ajax_intro.asp) request, in which call to the server are made directly from the client-side, allowing for the [**DOM**](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) to be dynamically uploaded without the need to refersh the page.
+Facebook developers based component based architecture off of the concept of [**AJAX**](https://www.w3schools.com/xml/ajax_intro.asp) request, in which call to the server are made directly from the client-side, allowing for the [**DOM**](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) (Document Object Model) to be dynamically uploaded without the need to refresh the page.
 Components each have their own interfaces that can make calls to the server and update their interfaces.
 Because components are independent, one component can refresh without affecting other components or the UI as a whole.
 Additional resources: [**Good DOM Explanation with pictures**](https://css-tricks.com/dom/) and [**DOM as defined by W3C**](https://www.w3.org/TR/DOM-Level-2-Core/introduction.html).

 React.js, specifically, handles components in an extremely performance focused way.
 React.js uses something called a [**virtual DOM**](https://programmingwithmosh.com/react/react-virtual-dom-explained/) which uses a “diffing” algorithm to detect changes to a component and only render those changes, as opposed to re-rendering the entire component.

-*Differnce Between MVC and CBA*
+*Difference Between MVC and CBA*
 CBA also requires that all methods and APIs pertaining to a single component exist within that component’s structure, a JavaScript class.

 MVC splits responsibilities of an application horizontally, e.g., separates structure, helper methods, and routing into different levels of the application.
 This results in a multi layered horizontal architecture.
 On the other hand, CBA splits them vertically, e.g., components contain all of design, logic, and helper methods within the within a single class and the same level of the architecture (generally the view).
 This means that developers don’t have to spend much time trying to find which functions pertain to which parts of an application’s UI.